Project

 Actions #2

-Updated by crameleon over 1 year ago
+Updated by crameleon about 2 years ago

 I agree, but to access the emergency shell, one needs to reboot the machine and which causes service disruption.
 In either case there should be one way how it's done on all, or at least the majority of, machines and it should be reflected with the policy.
 SSH key login and sudo access sound like a fine combination to me.